AngryR11/Artificial-Intelligence-and-its-influence-on-students-answers-to-graded-assignments/README.md

-# Data and code used in "*Artificial Intelligence-and-its-influence-on-students-answers-to-graded-assignments*" by Gustavo Q. Saraiva
+# Data and code used in "*Artificial Intelligence and its influence on students answers to graded assignments*" by Gustavo Q. Saraiva

-- The main file is *Regressions.R*, which runs the main regressions of the paper "*Artificial Intelligence-and-its-influence-on-students-answers-to-graded-assignments*" by Gustavo Q. Saraiva.
+- The main file is *Regressions.R*, which runs the main regressions of the paper [Artificial Intelligence and its influence on students answers to graded assignments](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5018321).

 - The original datasets are:
   - *anonymized_data_1.csv*